-Watershed Management Plan.
-All capital improvement costs of improvements designated in the WMO's adopted Watershed Management Plan for construction by the WMO pursuant to Section 10, Subdivision 6A of this Agreement shall be apportioned by the following methods or a combination of these methods:
+Management Plan.
+All capital improvement costs of improvements designated in the WMO's adopted watershed management plan for construction by the WMO pursuant to Section 10, paragraph F(1) of this Agreement shall be apportioned by the following methods or a combination of these methods:

-- A. For improvements related to water quality: - 1.
-For water quality monitoring, water quality trend analyses, water quality modeling, and water quality studies, the cost sharing will be proportional to the tributary watershed area. - 2.
-For water quality projects and maintenance, the cost sharing will be based on Allowable Flow, tributary area, and/or relative phosphorus loading. - 3.
-The cost sharing for WMO operation of a future Watershed Outlet Monitoring Program station, or other program that monitors the quality of the stormwater runoff that discharges into the Mississippi River from the WMO, will be proportional to the tributary watershed area. - 4.
-Or other cost sharing method approved by the Board. - 5.
-Pursuant to Minn.
-Stat. § 103B.251. - B. For improvements related to water quantity: - 1.
-A Member shall be responsible for the costs of construction of that portion of a drainage system that is located within its borders and that is necessary to accommodate its Allowable Flow and the Allowable Flow of all other tributary Members. - 2.
-A Member shall also be responsible for its share of construction costs of a drainage system, whether or not that system is located within its borders, that is necessary to convey Excessive Flows originating within the Member's borders.
+- 1. For improvements related to water quantity: - a.
+A Member shall be responsible for the costs of construction of that portion of a drainage system that is located within its borders and that is necessary to accommodate its Allowable Flow and the Allowable Flow of all other tributary Members. - b.
+A Member shall also be responsible for its share of construction costs of a drainage system, whether or not that system is located within its borders that is necessary to convey Excessive Flows originating within the Member's borders. - c.
+Increased costs of construction incurred for acquisition of lands, easements and rights of way within natural watercourses shall be the obligation of the Member in

-- 3. Increased costs of construction incurred for acquisition of lands, easements and rights of way within natural watercourses shall be the obligation of the Member in which the land lies and shall not be apportioned to other Members to the extent that such costs exceed costs which would have been incurred if there had been no improvement on such lands, easements, or rights of way. - 4.
-Costs of construction shall include all costs associated with a WMO approved improvement (whether trunk sewer or natural conveyance) and whether or not actually constructed, including, but not limited to, costs for design, administration, construction supervision, legal fees, acquisition of lands and improvements and actual construction and maintenance costs. - 5.
-The WMO shall consider any grant money received or to be received by a Member for sanitary sewer/storm sewer separation or for the construction, reconstruction or replacement of storm sewer facilities before making cost allocations among Members and may consider the application of any grant proceeds toward the cost of the improvement before allocating costs between or among the Members involved, provided that such allocation would not violate the terms and conditions of the grant. - 6.
-The attached Exhibit B is incorporated by reference and serves as a compilation of general examples of cost allocation under this Agreement for the hypothetical circumstances stated in the examples.
+- which the land lies and shall not be apportioned to other Members to the extent that such costs exceed costs which would have been incurred if there had been no improvement on such lands, easements, or rights of way. - d.
+Costs of construction shall include all costs associated with a WMO approved improvement (whether trunk sewer or natural conveyance) and whether or not actually constructed, including, but not limited to, costs for design, administration, construction supervision, legal fees, acquisition of lands and improvements and actual construction and maintenance costs. - e.
+The WMO shall consider any grant money received or to be received by a Member for sanitary sewer/storm sewer separation or for the construction, reconstruction or replacement of storm sewer facilities before making cost allocations among Members and may consider the application of any grant proceeds toward the cost of the improvement before allocating costs between or among the Members involved, provided that such allocation would not violate the terms and conditions of the grant. - f.
+For water quantity projects and maintenance, the cost sharing will be based on the cost allocation methods in the attached Exhibit "B" incorporated by reference and serving as a compilation of general examples of cost allocations-under this Agreement for hypothetical circumstances stated in the examples. - g.
+Members may enter into individual joint powers agreements with one another for mutually agreed upon cost allocations for water quantity projects and maintenance as an alternative to those outlined in Exhibit "B".